bhishanpdl/Project_Fraud_Detection/README_detailed.md

 If we have skewed features, then they do not follow the Gaussian distribution,and underlying assumptions of linear regression is violated.
 To reduce the skewness we can do log transformation (or sqrt transformation or boxcox transformation and other transformations).
 Here, the features are already from PCA transformation, so I am keeping them as it is.

 Kurtosis is related to the fourth moment.
 For Normal distribution, kurtosis has a value of 3.
-If kurtosis > 3 it is called lepto-kurtic and it is tall peaked and on the orther hand if kurtosis is less than 3, it is called platy-kurtic and looks flat.
+If kurtosis > 3 it is called lepto-kurtic and it is tall peaked and on the other hand if kurtosis is less than 3, it is called platy-kurtic and looks flat.
 Normal distribution has other name meso-kurtic.

 In our dataset some of the features have high kurtosis values.
 This indicates that there might be some outliers in these features.
 For example feature V28 has very high kurtosis value and it also has high skewness value.
 It might have some outliers.